michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.11 =
+- Added a warning to be displayed for forms in generic admin pages when the user form inputs exceeds the PHP `max_input_vars` value.
 - Added the column layout screen options for page meta boxes.
 - Fixed a bug that screen options were not saved in generic pages added by the framework.